No Products in the Cart

 How are your candles, melts, and samples made?

 All of our candles, melts, and samples are hand poured in small batches right in our facility in the heart of the Midwest.
-We also design and print all of our own vessel labels and packaging labels.
+We also design and print all of our own labels and packaging.

 wHAT DOES batch number mean?